gufett0/p2p-review-protocol/README.md

 #### Assumptions
-The goal of this project is to show a viable mechanism for a reviewing process (the green-framed box in the picture), assuming that other elements of a decentralized, permisionless and censorship-resistant academic ecosystem are in place:
+The goal of this project is to show a viable mechanism for a reviewing process (the green-framed box in the picture), assuming that other elements of a decentralized, permisionless and censorship-resistant academic ecosystem are in place.
+These can be broadly summarized in the following diagram, although their implementation goes beyond the scope of this project:

 ![Screenshot 2023-03-06 at 19 50 41](https://user-images.githubusercontent.com/104091627/223203427-68435d17-262c-4a6d-8542-270d197d25a9.png)